Oxen-AI/oxen-ai.github.io/src/domains/repositories.md

 18066113d946cfa640ffc8773c83f61b	6	text	text/plain	txt	2c610ae8e424a4c8
 ```

 `oxen info` prints out a tab separated list of the hash, size, data type, mime type, extension, and the last updated commit id of the file.

-The hash in this case is `18066113d946cfa640ffc8773c83f61b`.
+In this case, the hash for the `world.txt` file is `18066113d946cfa640ffc8773c83f61b`.
 As for the directory structure above, you can see we split the hash and use the first two characters (`18`) of the hash as a prefix to the directory name.
-This is a common pattern in content addressable file systems to make sure you do not have too many files in a single sub-directory.
+This is a common pattern in content addressable file systems to make sure you do not have too many sub-directories in a single directory.

 # Manually Inspect Older Versions